 Name Unit information What you will study Fields and quantum physics PHS1022 This unit continues on from PHS1011; it requires PHS1011 and MTH1020, or equivalent.
-It provides a route to Level 2 (second year) physics and astrophysics units.
-MTH1030, or equivalent, is recommended alongside PHS1022 as this is the level of mathematics required for second year (Level 2) physics and astrophysics units.
-Gravity, electromagnetism and quantum physics.
-Physics for engineering PHS1002 This unit continues on from PHS1001; it requires PHS1001, or equivalent, and an understanding of calculus.
-It provides a route to Level 2 (second year) units.
+It provides a route to physics at higher levels.
+MTH1030, or equivalent, is recommended alongside PHS1020 as this is the level of maths required for second year (Level 2) physics and astrophysics units.
+Rotational dynamics, gravity, electromagnetism and quantum physics.
+Physics for engineering PHS1002 This unit continues on from PHS1001, or can provide an entry point to physics for students entering in semester 2; it requires PHS1001, or equivalent, and an understanding of calculus.
+It provides a route to physics at higher levels.
 For further progression in physics, MTH1030 (or equivalent) is recommended alongside PHS1002.
-Physics for engineering can be taken as a stand-alone elective by Engineering students who have sufficient high school physics and/or mathematics (for specifics, see the handbook entry for this unit).
-However, Engineering students who wish to study some physics (particularly if they wish to continue studying physics into second year) should take the appropriate PHS1001/PHS1002 or PHS1011/PHS1022 stream, if they can fit this into their unit selections.
-Rotational mechanics, gravity, electromagnetism and quantum physics.
+This unit can also be taken as an elective unit by Engineering students who have passed PHS1001 or high school physics.
+Rotational dynamics, gravity, electromagnetism and quantum physics.
 Life in the universe - astrobiology ASP1022 This unit is suitable for students with a broad interest in science, or to complement your other studies in physics or astrophysics.
 There are no specific prerequisites (e.g., you do NOT require ASP1010 to select ASP1022); a general science and mathematics background is sufficient.
 No calculus is used.
-Note: If you plan to continue with astrophysics at second level, you will need to take PHS1022 or PHS1002 and the relevant mathematics units.
+Note: If you plan to continue with astrophysics at second level, you will need to take PHS1022 or PHS1002 and the relevant maths units.
 The characteristics of life, how life first appeared on Earth and the conditions for life to appear elsewhere in the cosmos.